clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     This is RNA sequence data from a capture design where only the FGFR3 gene was captured and not TACC3.
 How come we can see reads in the TACC3 gene anyway given that there is a gene fusion between these two genes?

 ### Fusion break point
 Using the current visualization settings it is hard to see the fusion break point.
-We should therefore change the settings in IGV so that soft clipped bases are shown.
-These are bases that does not match to the reference genome and as each mismatch has its own color the reads will look a bit like a rainbow.
+We should therefore change the settings in IGV so that soft clipped bases are shown (rainbow colored reads).
+These are reads where only part of the sequence match to the reference sequence and the other part matches somewhere else in the genome.

 1. Open the View menu
 2. Choose Preferences